zymelaii/uniform-minios/README.md

 # Learn about unios

-unios, full name union-miniOS, is derived from nwpu miniOS. unios aims to provide a more consistent implementation of nwpu miniOS in terms of structure, coding, etc.
+unios, full name uniform-miniOS, is derived from nwpu miniOS. unios aims to provide a more consistent implementation of nwpu miniOS in terms of structure, coding, etc.

 # Installation